 “A Faith that Moves Mountains and Pays Taxes” – Matthew 17:14-27

 August 23rd Bulletin - Click here to find out what’s happening at Ventura.

 Ventura’s Podcast - Subscribe to our podcast to get sermons delivered straight to your device.

-Beginning April 27th, we will be going through a 5-week sermon series through various stories and Bible passages to discover how the gospel affects our time and our busyness.
+On April 27th, we began our 5-week sermon series through various stories and Bible passages to discover how the gospel affects our time and our busyness.
 We hope you’ll be able to join us and that you also invite others who are feeling weighed down by the various demands of life.

 Here is a list of topics that we will be going through: